BlazingApple/Survey/README.md

 Add-Migration AddSurveyData
 Update-Database
 ```
-Now you shoudl be all set to use the components.
+Now you should be all set to use the components.

 # Usage :muscle: